Do you want to feel better?

 Unforgettable Adventures in Chiang Mai

 Chiang Mai is the second largest city and is located in Northern Thailand.
-Neither my husband nor I like big cities so we wanted to avoid Bangcock which a close friend called “like a slap in the face.”
+Neither my husband nor I like big cities so we wanted to avoid Bangkok which a close friend called “like a slap in the face.”

 After extensive research and talking to close friends who had traveled in Thailand, we decided that Chiang Mai would be worth a visit.